China: We will be on Mars by the end of 2020

 Wu Yanhua, deputy chief of the National Space Administration, said Beijing aims to launch its first Mars probe around 2020 to carry out orbiting and roving exploration, followed by a second mission that would include collection of surface samples from the red planet.

-She said other plans include sending probes to Jupiter and its moons.
+He said other plans include sending probes to Jupiter and its moons.

-"Our overall goal is that, by around 2030, China will be among the major space powers of the world," she said.
+"Our overall goal is that, by around 2030, China will be among the major space powers of the world," he said.

 Latecomers playing aggressive game of catch-up